Sulfur Fertility for Crop Production

 Yield response to sulfur fertilizer varies greatly across crops, soil types, and geographic regions; therefore, growers should check university recommendations to get the best information for their specific area and cropping system.
 Historically, regular application of sulfur has not been recommended unless it is determined that the soil supply is insufficient to meet crop needs.
 Though sulfur deficiencies have increased somewhat in recent years, it is still advisable to determine if there is a need for additional sulfur before making it part of a fertility program.

 Alfalfa and canola have relatively high sulfur requirements (Table 3), and are more likely to need supplemental sulfur, particularly when grown on sandy soils.
-Studies of yield response to sulfur in corn and soybean have produced a wide range of results.
+Historically, corn and soybean on fine-textured soils have rarely responded to sulfur fertilization.
 A two-year Iowa State University study found no yield response in corn or soybean to sulfur application at six sites in Iowa (Sawyer and Barker 2002).
+However, more recent Iowa State studies have found much more frequent yield benefits in corn, with a positive yield response to sulfur fertilization at 17 of 20 sites in 2007, 11 of 25 sites in 2008, and 6 of 11 sites in 2009 (Sawyer et al. 2009, 2010).
+Among responsive sites in 2007 and 2008, the average yield increase with sulfur fertilization was 15 bu/acre on fine-textured soils and 28 bu/acre on coarse-textured soils.
 A University of Illinois study in 2009 found yield responses in corn ranging from 0 to 50 bu/acre (Fernandez 2010).
 These results demonstrate the need to consider local soil characteristics in determining a sulfur fertility plan, but also show that yield response can be substantial in cases where sulfur is deficient.

 (Source: The Mosaic Company)